 - We obtained an understanding of the company and the industry in which it operates to identify laws and regulations that could reasonably be expected to have a direct effect on the financial statements.
-We obtained our understanding in this regard through discussions with management and including consideration of known or suspected instances of non-compliance with laws and regulations and fraud. - We determined the principal laws and regulations relevant to the company in this regard to be those arising from FCA Listing Rules, Companies Act 2006, UK Corporate Governance Code, Association of Investment Companies Code of Corporate Governance and International Financial Reporting Standards. - We designed our audit procedures to ensure the audit team considered whether there were any indications of non-compliance by the company with those laws and regulations.
-These procedures included, but were not limited to: enquiries of management; review of minutes of meetings; review of Regulatory News Service announcements and correspondence. - We have discussed among the engagement team regarding how and where fraud might occur and any potential indicators of fraud.
-We then challenged the assumptions made by management in their significant accounting estimate related to it (see key audit matter). - We addressed the risk of fraud arising from management override of controls by performing audit procedures which included, but were not limited to: the testing of journals; reviewing accounting estimates for evidence of bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.
+We obtained our understanding in this regard through discussions with management and including consideration of known or suspected instances of non-compliance with laws and regulations and fraud. - We determined the principal laws and regulations relevant to the company in this regard to be those arising from FCA Listing Rules, Companies Act 2006, UK Corporate Governance Code, Association of Investment Companies Code of Corporate Governance and UK-adopted international accounting standards. - We designed our audit procedures to ensure the audit team considered whether there were any indications of non-compliance by the company with those laws and regulations.
+These procedures included, but were not limited to: enquiries of management; review of minutes of meetings; review of Regulatory News Service announcements and other applicable correspondence. - We have discussed among the engagement team regarding how and where fraud might occur and any potential indicators of fraud.
+In particular. we challenged the assumptions made by management in their assessment of going concern (see key audit matter). - We addressed the risk of fraud arising from management override of controls by performing audit procedures which included, but were not limited to: the testing of journals; reviewing accounting estimates for evidence of bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.